-How Can You Add Some “Lady Gaga” To Your Creative Work?
+How To Add Some “Lady Gaga” To Your Creative Work

 I am a huge fan of Lady Gaga.

-To me (and millions of others) she is courage, creativity, vulnerability, pressence, strength, perseverance, hard work, kindness, generosity and connection.
+To me (and millions of others) she is courage, creativity, vulnerability, presence, strength, perseverance, hard work, kindness, generosity and connection.
 And a humongous talent.

 How can I infuse a little Gaga superpower into my own work?